GreHack/CTF-challs/2017/Web/250 - SecureBin/README.md

 ## How to run it?
 You need to have Docker and Docker Compose installed.
-You can run: ``docker-compose start`` inside this directory, the challenge will be available at http://localhost:2250/
+You can run: ``docker-compose up`` inside this directory, the challenge will be available at http://localhost:2250/